jcammmmm/semi-infinite-programming-chebyshev/chebyshev.md

 ![example2](./results/ex2.gif)
 > **Figure3:** 2nd-degree polynomial approximation for $ d(w_1, w_2) = (1 + w_1)^{w_2} $

 As with the previous problem, next figure shows the approximation with a 7th-degree polynomial.
 Note that the patterns formed in error plot are similar to those displayed in previous example, due to the polynomial's degree.
-Additionaly, check that the error also improves.
+Additionally, check that the error also improves.

 ![example2a](./results/ex2a.gif)
 > **Figure4:** 7th-degree polynomial approximation for $ d(w_1, w_2) = (1 + w_1)^{w_2} $